moluopro/matrices/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;

-The matrix class only has one public field - 'matrix' whose runtimetype is List<List<double>>.
+The Matrix class only has one public field - 'Matrix' whose runtimetype is List<List<double>>.
 Thus, the operation of updating the matrix is the same as the operation on a 'list' instance.
-However, you are NOT ALLOWED to initialize a matrix instance through Matrix() conctructor.
-Instead, a few named constructors are provided for initialization of a matrix instance.
+However, you are NOT ALLOWED to initialize a Matrix instance through Matrix() conctructor.
+Instead, a few named constructors are provided for initialization of a Matrix instance.

 ### Create a Matrix instance